What "monitor my marketing data" actually means

 Lint rules

-43 deterministic rules that emit findings as facts.
+Dozens of deterministic rules that emit findings as facts.
 Each rule is either a hard rule ("GA4 will provably drop this event") or a detector ("this looks suspicious; might be ok in context").
 Hard rules never get suppressed; detectors can be when context indicates they're fine.
 The agent reasons over a clean fact stream, not raw page content.

 Pairing